hummingbot/hummingbot-site/docs/exchanges/okx.md

 Access the [Paper Trade](/global-configs/paper-trade/) version of this connector by running `connect okx_paper_trade` instead of `connect okx`.

 If this is not available by default, you can configure Hummingbot to add this paper trade exchange.
 See [Adding Exchanges](/global-configs/paper-trade/#adding-exchanges) for more information.

-## 🔑 API Keys

-1. Log into your OKX account and click the user icon
-2. Select API from the dropdown menu
-3. Choose the account you want to create API Keys for
-4. Click Create API Keys